MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 matmul_compiled = tf.compile(matmul)
 ```

-The `TensorProgram` objects take and output tensor memory buffers, which can be created from numpy arrays:
+The `TensorProgram` objects take and output `TensorMemory` buffer objects, which can be created from numpy arrays like this.

 ```python
 A = tf.tensor(np.zeros([100, 100], dtype=np.float32))
 B = tf.tensor(np.zeros([100, 100], dtype=np.float32))